 The properties being referred to being are located at Hele Barton, Week St.Mary, Bude, Cornwall, EX22 6XR, United Kingdom.

 A booking deposit is payable within 1 days of the provisional booking being taken.
 The booking is taken on a provisional basis until the deposit has been paid in full and funds cleared through the banking system (where appropriate).
-The booking then becomes confirmed.
-Until the booking is confirmed, it can be cancelled at any time without prior notice.
+All bookings made through our online booking system remain provisional until the booking is confirmed, provisional bookings can be cancelled at any time without prior notice.

 The balance of the rental charge, is payable not less than 8 weeks prior to the start of the holiday.
 Failure to pay the deposit or balance in full by the due dates will constitute a cancellation of the holiday by the holidaymaker.
 Please be sure to note the due dates of these payments as reminders are not routinely issued.